noah-nuebling/github-actions-test/markdown.md

 # Acknowledgements

-Andd bug thanks to any one using Mac Mouse Fix / and giving feedback!
+Big thanks to any one using Mac Mouse Fix / and giving feedback!
 Y'all are what makes this fun / what keeps me going!

 I want to especially thank these people: